Markus Klek

 You can arrive with your own car, or public transportation.

 The most convenient airports are Trondheim (N) or Östersund (S).
 From there train or bus connections will bring you to Undersåker (close to Åre).
-From there pick-ups can be sceduled.
+From there pick-ups can be scheduled.

 Note: conditions are still subject to change, as detailed planning for the event is still ongoing